thegoodideaco/visualizing-hierarchies/src/router/visual-theory/gestalts.md

 Most Users will look from top left to top right, bottom left to bottom right.
 This creates a `Z` pattern of importance.

 Used for alot of landing pages, simplistic designs.
+This is shown in the `Gutenberg Diagram`

 #### F Pattern

 This describes that users will look at the page title, moving inward towards more detailed information that mostly consists of readable text.
-Usually applied to users with a geniuine interest in the content of the page.
+Usually applied to users with a genuine interest in the content of the page.

-#### Consistent Behaviour
+#### Consistent Behavior

+More patterns emerge as time goes on, giving us more insight to what makes a pleasant experiences based on our behavior in visualizing content.

 There is a common theme to this.
-We seem to perceieve the whole first, before diving into the details, regardless of the layout.
+We seem to perceive the whole first, before diving into the details, regardless of the layout.
 We analyze the design as a whole to determine which parts we should focus on, before actually shifting focus.